awsdocs/amazon-redshift-developer-guide/doc_source/t_Reclaiming_storage_space202.md

 Amazon Redshift can automatically sort and perform a VACUUM DELETE operation on tables in the background\.
 To clean up tables after a load or a series of incremental updates, you can also run the [VACUUM](r_VACUUM_command.md) command, either against the entire database or against individual tables\.

 **Note**
 Only the table owner or a superuser can effectively vacuum a table\.
-If you don't have owner or superuser privileges for a table, a VACUUM operation that specifies a single table fails\.
+If you don't have owner or superuser permissions for a table, a VACUUM operation that specifies a single table fails\.
 If you run a VACUUM of the entire database without specifying a table name, the operation completes successfully\.
-However, the operation has no effect on tables for which you don't have owner or superuser privileges\.
+However, the operation has no effect on tables for which you don't have owner or superuser permissions\.
 For this reason, we recommend vacuuming individual tables as needed\.
 We also recommend this approach because vacuuming the entire database is potentially an expensive operation\.

 ## Automatic table sort<a name="automatic-table-sort"></a>